 Let’s face it: Halloween is a sugar-themed holiday.
 Six hundred million pounds of candy are sold during Halloween every year.
 That’s a lot of sweets ending up in our kids’ tummies!

 While we don’t advocate for a sugar free holiday, we do realize that as parents, we can at least offer healthier food under our own roof.
 Between Trick-or-Treating, school parties, neighborhood trunk-or-treating, and community events, kids get PLENTY of sweets!
 It’s so good for them to have healthy options at home, while still having a little fun with the holiday!

 Cheese and Pretzel Spider Bites

-I love this idea for Halloween food, because it’s a quick snack, we always have the ingredients, and the kids love to make their own.
-We started with Babybel cheese (the best price for this is at Costco, where you can buy a full bag of 20 for the same price regular grocery stores will sell a bag of 10!).
+I love these Spider Bites for Halloween food, because it’s a quick snack, we always have the ingredients, and the kids love to make their own!

 Cucumber Skulls or Pumpkins